 Fundamentally, the desired outcomes should be derived from the organisation’s commercial strategy and business context.
 For example, a defence contractor might gain maximum commercial advantage from developing products that can be exported elsewhere, rather than developing a highly bespoke product for one national customer.
 For such a customer, agreeing outcomes which support the contractor’s exporting aims, will keep the cost down.
 However, if a world-leading capability is needed few countries are likely to be able to afford it, driving the best value for money solution and an attractive investment opportunity will require different incentives.

 Identify the most appropriate commercial levers

 Business drivers vary by organisation, even in terms of basic measures such as the balance between short-term margin versus long-term growth.
 Identifying appropriate commercial levers will require analysis of the specific business model.
 A major pharmaceutical company developing an outsourced service contract gained critical insights when analysing a potential vendor’s proposal by identifying the underlying business model.
 As a result, some key assumptions were uncovered and discussed, which improved the vendor’s price and resulted in a more balanced apportionment of risk.

-Consider how incentives interact and work together
+Consider how incentives interact

 To find out more about commercial management in defence or to speak to one of our defence acquisition experts, please contact us now.